kuzitech/blogapi/README.md

 ## Setting Up PostgreSQL
 1. Install PostgreSQL on your machine or use a hosted service.
-2. Create a new database for the blog API.
+2. Create a new database for the blog API or load the schema file by following the instructions below .
-3. Update the database connection configuration in the `db.js` file.
+3. Update the database connection configuration in the `db.ts` file if needed or just update the `.env` created earlier.

 ## Loading the Database Schema
 1. In the project root directory, locate the `dbSchema.sql` file.